 How can I learn game testing job skills?

-Learn how to become a game tester with my book, Land a Job as a Video Game Tester.
+To get hired as a game tester, there are several skills you’ll need to learn: how to find and reproduce (“repro”) bugs, how to write bug reports, and how to verify that the game development team has fixed them.
+There are also “soft skills” you’ll need to learn such as being a good communicator, detail-oriented, and self-motivated.
+You can learn all of this and more by reading my book, Land a Job as a Video Game Tester.
 You’ll learn the basics of game testing, and all the steps to apply, interview, and accept job offers.
 It’s got everything you need to know to get a job testing games.

 How much do video game testers make?

 Testers can be paid hourly or they can be on an annual salary.
 Either way, the pay rate can vary a lot — it’s based on factors such as which game company you’re working for, what geographical location the studio is located within, and how many years of experience you have as a game tester or a game testing lead.
-If you want the specific salary numbers listed per job and years of experience, read my article about video game tester salary.
+Read more about the specific salary numbers per job and years of experience in my article about video game tester salary.
+I update it with the latest pay figures every year.

 Do I have to go to college or university to become a video game tester?
 What kind of degree should I get?